jovotech/jovo-framework/integrations/plugin-inbox/docs/README.md

 });
 ```

-For the plugin to work, at least the `appId` config needs to be set.
+For the plugin to work, at least the `projectId` config needs to be set.
 Learn more about all [configuration](#configuration) options below.

 ## Configuration